 On the Bab

-The sweet and spicy Korean fried chicken at On the Bab is like crack.
+The sweet and spicy Korean fried chicken at On the Bab is addictive.
 Last time we were there, we went to town on a bucket of them and ended up covered in delicious sticky sauce.
 We’re obsessed.
 But they are better known for the famous bao buns (in circle) filled with either bulogi beef, spicy pork, fried chicken, mushroom fritters or a breaded prawn patty.
 If you’re in a large group, just order one of each and share.
 They’re all worth trying.
 Pair it all with some dumplings and kimchi pancakes and you’re well and truly sorted.
 Let’s just hope they don’t have a queue out the door.

 9 Ludgate Broadway EC4V 6DU